heefjones/march_madness/README.md

 - Despite minimal improvement, the unpredictability of March Madness makes significant accuracy gains challenging.
 This is also the reason so many people love to tune in.

 ## Files
-📊 eda_compact.ipynb – EDA and feature engineering with compact data.
+- 📊 eda_compact.ipynb – EDA and feature engineering with compact data.
-📊 eda_detailed.ipynb – EDA and feature engineering with detailed data.
+- 📊 eda_detailed.ipynb – EDA and feature engineering with detailed data.
-🤖 preds_compact.ipynb – Model testing on compact features for both tournaments.
+- 🤖 preds_compact.ipynb – Model testing on compact features for both tournaments.
-🤖 preds_detailed.ipynb – Model testing on detailed features for both tournaments.
+- 🤖 preds_detailed.ipynb – Model testing on detailed features for both tournaments.
+- 📈 models_compact.csv – Model performance results/metrics and hyperparameters for compact data.
+- 📈 models_detailed.csv – Model performance results/metrics and hyperparameters for detailed data.
-🛠️ helper.py – Custom functions for data processing, visualization, and model training.
+- 🛠️ helper.py – Custom functions for data processing, visualization, and model training.

 ## Repository Structure
 /march_madness